learn-co-students/sinatra-password-security-v-000/README.md

 + `get "/" do` renders an `index.erb` file with links to signup or login.
 + `get '/signup'` renders a form to create a new user.
 The form includes fields form `username` and `password`.
 + `get '/login'` renders a form for logging in.
-+ `get '/success'` renders a `success.erb` page, which should be displayed once a user successfully logs in
++ `get '/success'` renders a `success.erb` page, which should be displayed once a user successfully logs in.
+There is some logic in this action to double check that the user is logged in.
+If not, they're redirected to the `/login` page.
 + `get '/failure'` renders a `failure.erb` page.
 This will be accessed if there is an error logging in or signing up.
 + `get '/logout'` clears the session data and redirects to the home page.